 My father’s fight and the struggle we are all a part of – whether it is your own diagnosis or that of a loved one or a friend – is personal.

-Stephanie Goldman-Pittel, Board Member
+Stephanie Goldman-Pittel, Member, Board of Directors

 My father Allan lives with Parkinson's.
 When we first learned of his diagnosis, our primary concern was finding him the best care.

 My grandmother was a friend of Page Morton Black, who was Chairman of PDF until shortly before her death earlier this year.
 After learning of my father's diagnosis, Mrs. Black and PDF were incredibly helpful in getting us to the right doctors.

 I cannot think of any other PD organization that follows through on its mission with such personal and caring action.
 And this is the same way PDF approaches its research programs and its goal of ending Parkinson's.